 Residents with disabilities are entitled to be free from harassment and discrimination in all aspects of housing.
 They also have a right to reasonable accommodation in rules, policies, practices, or services related to housing.
 This normally takes the form of a change in an existing rule, policy, practice or service, such as allowing an assistive animal even though the current rental agreement has a "no pet" provision.
 Residents with disabilities are also permitted, at their own expense and with proper permits, to modify their dwellings, e.g., by building a ramp, to ensure full enjoyment of the premises.
 (Civil Code 798.29.6) Modifications require obtaining proper permits beforehand.
-For additional information, contact the state Department of Fair Employment and Housing at (800) 233-3212, or at www.dfeh.ca.gov.
+For additional information, contact the state Department of Fair Employment and Housing at (800) Recap: